blabla1337/skf-labs/kbid-173-local-file-inclusion.md

 In this case, we are presented a fix by the using Indexing approach.

-In the following vulnerable code, as there isnt any form of validation an attacker can manipulate the inputs to fetch any files present on the server:
+In the following vulnerable code, as there isn't any form of validation an attacker can manipulate the inputs to fetch any files present on the server:

 ![](.gitbook/assets/LFI1old.png)